Linuxury/dotfiles/README.md

     mkdir -p ~/Documents/Dotfiles/
     sudo git clone https://github.com/linuxury/dotfiles.git ~/Documents/Dotfiles

+### Permissions

+After cloning, it's crucial to ensure that your user owns the `Dotfiles` directory to prevent permission errors.
+Run the following command, replacing `your_username` with your actual username:

+    sudo chown -R your_username:your_username ~/Documents/Dotfiles

 Setting Up Symlinks:

 After cloning, create symlinks for the dotfiles.
 Here’s a quick summary of the commands you would need to run: